Legana/AMP_pub/05_benchmark.md

     not used to train any of the predictors.
-2. An existing benchmark dataset provided by [Xiao et al. 2013](https://doi.org/10.1016/j.ab.2013.01.019) has been adopted by several subsequent authors but the composition of this dataset has the following issues:
+2. An existing benchmark dataset provided by [Xiao et al. 2013](https://doi.org/10.1016/j.ab.2013.01.019) has been adopted by several subsequent authors.
+The composition of this dataset is geared toward a mature peptide test because the positive cases are all mature peptides.
+The background dataset is perhaps not ideal to represent a background of mature (non-AMP) peptides because it has a length distribution suggesting that it contains a significant fraction of full length precursors.
-      - Positive (AMP) cases in this dataset are mature peptides whereas in a genome scan only precursors sequences are usually available.
-      - The negative cases in the dataset have a length distribution which suggests they are most likely full-length proteins (much longer than the positive cases).
-This means that predictors trained to perform well on this dataset might achieve high accuracy simply by classifying sequences into mature vs full-length proteins instead of AMP / non-AMP (the desired behaviour).
 3. A realistic test of AMP prediction in genome-wide scans should use a benchmark dataset that is highly unbalanced, just as a real genome protein set would be.
 For example in the *Arabidopsis* genome AMPs